N7BTS/DMR/README.md

 # WECG DMR Codeplug for Anytone D-878UV
 Modified from [@AG7GN](https://www.github.com/AG7GN)'s D-868UV codeplug for use with the D-878 and added analog and digital APRS functionality.
 Codeplug contains the PNW repeater network frequencies/zones along with other various Brandmeister repeaters in Northwest Washington and the WECG frequency list for Whatcom County.

 This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.15.
 It can be downloaded from [Bridgecom Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).

-It *should* be compatible with the D-868UV radio and the D-868UV CPS, except for the APRS features as long as you use the latest 868 CPS and firmware.
-However, I will not make a guarantee as I do not own a D-868UV.
+**Anytone D-868 Users:** Steve, AG7GN, has compiled detailed instructions on how to use this 878 codeplug with the 868, while retaining your personal settings, by making use of the data conversion file.
+Check it out on his [README.md.](https://github.com/AG7GN/DMR/blob/master/README.md)

 # Change log
 ### 11-10-19